 Every day the Flag lowering ceremony commences at 4:30 pm in winter and 5:30 pm in summer which is witnessed by thousands of people.
 During this ceremony, soldiers of both the countries march towards the Wagah gate in a very energetic and passionate way to lower down the flags with full respect.

-top side is India, bottom side is Pakistan
+Photo: Top side is India, the bottom side is Pakistan/ CC Guilhem Vellut

 With the sound of the trumpet, the 45 minutes ceremony comes to an end and soldiers march back to their flags.
 We were lucky enough to grab a clear view of the ceremony.
 The atmosphere was electrified and patriotism filled the air during the ceremony and we were deeply moved by it.